RESERVES ACCESS POLICY

 ☞ Visitors should be aware that the ground surface is irregular.
 There is no shelter and parking for only about eight cars.

 Set your satnav to postcode IP13 6JS or (preferably) 52.1175°N 1.2894°E

 For a map view, visit

-☞ Please note that the "View Map" feature on each Orchid Glade event uses the local postcode, so is slightly inaccurate: the road entrance is 200 metres NORTH of Google Maps' red pointer.
+☞ Please note that the "View Map" feature on each Orchid Glade event uses the local postcode, so is slightly inaccurate: the road entrance is some 350 metres SOUTH-WEST of Google Maps' red pointer.

 Travelling north on the A12, shortly after the Sutton Hoo/Melton roundabout at Woodbridge, just beyond Saddlemakers Lane, take the first left, signposted to Bredfield.

 From the north, after the end of the Wickham Market by-pass A12 dual carriageway, take the second right signposted to Bredfield.

 In Bredfield village centre, keep left by the wrought-iron signpost, then bear immediately left again towards Hasketon (not to Debach).
 After 800m, at the junction keep left, then pass Rose Cottage (on your left) and a footpath sign (pointing to the right).
 The lane straightens, with woodland on your right and arable fields on your left.
 Towards the end of the straight, see the entrance to Orchid Glade on the right, opposite a field-entrance — if you reach the signpost for "Woodbridge 2", you have gone 120 metres too far.
 Drive in and park in the surfaced area to your right.

 ☞ In general, our Open Days at Orchid Glade fall around mid-June, when it really lives up to its name, and early August, when the butterflies are at their most numerous — but watch our "upcoming Open Days" page.